saikrishnadas/PingBall-/README.md

-# PingBall-
+# PongBall-
-A simple game (Ping Ball) created using Python Kivy for android .
+A simple game (Pong Ball) created using Python Kivy for android .